 All of the work, which is being done and paid for by Rutgers Organics Corp., is overseen by EPA and Ohio EPA.

-The rest of the site will be cleaned up using a combination of methods.
+The rest of the site will be cleaned up beginning in 2016 using a combination of methods.
 Areas known as Ponds 1 and 2 will be cleaned up by mixing a cement-like substance into the ground to solidify any remaining contamination and then covered with a thick plastic sheet and a layer of clean soil.
 This cover will prevent rain from soaking through and further spreading the contamination.
 Other areas will be covered with only clean soil as detailed in the 2008 Record of Decision.
 A trench will be installed on the eastern and southern sides of the site to collect shallow ground water, pump it above ground, and treat it to remove contamination.